Azure/communication-ui-library/docs/references/creating-a-release.md

 1. Ensure the action completes successfully then verify on <https://www.npmjs.com/> that the package(s) published successfully.
 1. Complete the post-release verification steps in [Release Checklist](../release-checklist.md).
 1. (If this is a latest release) Complete the PR to merge the release branch back into `main`.
-1. (If this is a latest release) Deploy the new version of storybook using the "Release branch - Publish Storybook" GitHub action..
+1. (If this is a latest release) Deploy the new version of storybook using the "Release branch - Publish Storybook" GitHub action.

 ## Manually creating a release